carpentries-incubator/jekyll-pages-novice/_episodes/filters.md

 after the site has been built, new pages like this probably won't be created often.
 This is good because,
-if you would like to construct a navigational menu to browse through these pages, it would be annoying to have to expand/reorganise this all the time when a new page is added to the site.
+if you would like to construct a list or a navigational menu to browse through these pages, it would be annoying to have to expand/reorganise this all the time when a new page is added to the site.
-(We will actually build a navigational menu like this in the final section.)
+(We will actually build an automatically-updating list of pages like this in the final section.)

 However, it is common for sites to also host a series of shorter pages as blog posts